romnn/microgpusim/WIP.md

 - today:

+  - validate the number of warp instructions for the execution driven frontend and test that.

+  - write more execution driven examples (especially the different transpose variants)

+    - add them to the stats

+  - implement per kernel and allocation stats
+  - implement stall stats

+  - add to simulate:

+    - mem only option
+    - l2 partition addr option
+    - number of threads

   - extend validate to support parallel execution

   - build a well defined dataframe in all of the classes